Public Health

 PH 552.
 Epidemiology 2.
 3 Credits.

 This course is designed to provide students with a critical understanding of intermediate epidemiological principles.
 This second course of epidemiology is a continuation of PH 551, which introduced basic epidemiology concepts.
 PH 552 covers methods and techniques for designing, implementing, analyzing and interpreting observational studies, including cross-sectional, case-control and cohort studies.
-Students will also be introduced to special topics in epidemiology, such as reproductive epidemiology, social epidemiology, and environmental epidemiology, among other topics.
+This course includes a module on applying epidemiologic methods for bias analysis.
+Students will be introduced to special topics in epidemiology, such as reproductive epidemiology, social epidemiology, and environmental epidemiology, among other topics.
 Prerequisite: Successful completion of PH 531 and PH 551, or consent from instructor.
 S.

 PH 555.
 Health Law & Policy Analysis.
 3 Credits.